steadylearner/born/README.md

 }
 ```

-- You can also use attributes for the common parts
+- You can also use attributes for the common parts.

 ```rust
 // Cargo.toml